ashu-tosh-kumar/Calendar-Python/README.md

 # Calendar

-This project aims to use Python as a back-end and plain JavaScript as front end to build a sample Calendar application.
+This project aims to use Python as a back-end to build a sample Calendar application.
 We aim not to use any external library for any purpose except very native standard libraries like `logging` in Python etc.

 The application accepts a date string in `YYYY-MM-DD` format and returns a calendar for that month filled with previous and/or next month dates to fulfill a `7x6` matrix.